Quickstart — your first screenshot in 5 minutes

 B Blur (for redacting)

 Press A, then click + drag from one point to another to draw an arrow.
 Want a different color?
-Press 1 through 6 for the 6 preset colors.
+Click one of the 4 preset swatches in the toolbar — Red, Amber, Blue, or Ink — or open the custom color wheel.

 Step 5: Send it